IsusRamzy/IsusRamzy/README.md

 - The open-source package manager, <a href="https://github.com/IsusRamzy/PyOpenInstall">PyOpenInstall</a>.
 - The open-source meme sharing app, <a href="https://github.com/IsusRamzy/LOLiPop">LOLiPop</a>.

-Take a look and contribute!
+Please take a look and contribute!